 In studying Irish history I am forcibly struck by the number of people born into the Protestant or Dissenter tradition who became involved in the campaign for Irish independence, many in leadership positions.
-This is rarely the focus of any attention and when it is it is suggested that they were a small and strange exception indicative of nothing.
+This is rarely the focus of any attention and, when it is, it is suggested that they were a small, strange band of eccentrics, indicative of nothing.

 In reality there were so many Protestants/Dissenters – given their percentage of the overall Irish population – that this cannot be dismissed as a tiny handful of eccentrics and misfits, but part of the norm i.e. many Protestants* wanted an all-island independent nation and actively worked collaboratively with their Catholic fellow countrymen and women to achieve such an outcome from the late eighteenth century until Partition.
 It was only after partition that Protestant participation greatly reduced.

 [*Note: for reasons of brevity I will refer to Protestants (Anglicans) and Dissenters (Presbyterians, Methodists, Quakers et al) as ‘Protestant’.]

 It is clear that since the creation of the twenty-six county republic ‘Irishness’ became ‘Catholicised’ under the control of the Roman Catholic hierarchy.
 Even the many Protestants who took part in the campaign for independence felt they were marginalised after the event.
 This may be one of the explanations of why currently so very few northern Protestants publicly declare their support for an all-island independent nation.